 Copyright is an intellectual property right giving legal protection given to original intellectual and creative work by authors, artists, musicians, photographers and others.
 It exists to prevent the unauthorised reproduction of work (including photocopying, scanning, recording, publishing), and safeguards the rights of creators and owners to profit from their intellectual property.
 Only the copyright owner is entitled to authorise copying from an original work.
 Original works are automatically protected by copyright law in the UK, whether or not the © symbol is used, and include:

-The University's Copyright Officer provides the following services to staff and students:
+The University's Copyright Officer provides the following services to staff, doctoral researchers and students:

 With a tagline 'Share, Remix, Reuse - Legally' Creative Commons was created as a way of bridging a gap between very restrictive copyright law and the desire for a free internet.
 So as a creator it provides you with a way of protecting your work (whether it be a photograph, a blog, website or set of slides) at a level you choose, and as a consumer to allow you to use the work of others without fear of legal reprisal.